newsnick/nodejs_code/node_projects/README.md

 ## ContactList

-The `ContactList.jsx` component is ht emain interface for managing contacts.
+The `ContactList.jsx` component is the main interface for managing contacts.
 It allows users to search, view, create, update, and delete contacts.

 ## How to Contribute